nachoaz/Data_Structures/Arrays/README.md

 ### Append
-Assuming that _knowing_ (or _getting_) the next available address takes O(1), then inserting a value into an array that isn't full takes constant time: simply write it into the next available adress.
+Assuming that _knowing_ (or _getting_) the next available address takes O(1), inserting a value into an array that isn't full takes constant time: simply write it into the next available adress.
 When the array is full, though, we have to resize it to make room for the value-to-insert (allocate a new array a constant factor --say two-- times the size of the original array, copy